bersilius/seneca-aws-adapter/README.md

 All AWS service operations can be called like Seneca actions.
 All actions provide results via the standard callback format: `function(error,data){ ... }`.

-#### role: seneca-aws-adapter, service: 'SNS' cmd: 'listPlatformApplications'
+#### role: seneca-aws-adapter, service: SNS cmd: listPlatformApplications

 List all Platform Applications managed by the AWS SNS Service.